-36. OFFENCE AND PENALTY
+37. OFFENCE AND PENALTY

-- (1) Every person who breaches this bylaw commits an offence and is liable on conviction to a fine not exceeding \$20,000, as set out in the Local Government Act 2002. - Explanatory note: There are also offences and penalties provided for in the Local Government Act 2002 (and other Acts) concerning water related issues, or damage to Council property.
+- (1) Every person who breaches this bylaw commits an offence and is liable on conviction to a fine not exceeding \$20,000, as set out in the Local Government Act 2002. - Explanatory note: There are also offences and penalties provided for in the Local Government Act 2002 and the Health Act 1956 (and other Acts) concerning water related issues, or damage to Council property.
 For example, see sections 175-176, 232, and 242 of the Local Government Act 2002. - (2) For the avoidance of doubt, failure to comply with this bylaw includes (without limitation): - (a) failure to comply with any condition of any approval under this bylaw, or any clause of this bylaw;